1. Jainism was founded by__________.

 Explanation: The Second Jain Council (5th century CE) at Valabhi compiled the Agamas in written form.

-53. The language of Jain canonical literature is mainly:
+53. The language of Jain canonical literature is mainly__________.

 A) Sanskrit